blade.im

 Query Instructions

-Learn more about how to access specific records and format the query response:
+Learn more about how to access specific records and adjust the behavior of the query:

 Composability

-As RONIN’s query syntax mimics a plain JavaScript or JSON object in its form, you may choose to expand or compress the individual levels of the object at any position of your choice.
+As Blade's query syntax mimics a plain JavaScript or JSON object in its form, you may choose to expand or compress the individual levels of the object at any position of your choice.

 For example, both of these queries perform exactly the same action: